jupyter/jupyter_client/docs/messaging.rst

       # The actual content of the message must be a dict, whose structure
       # depends on the message type.
       'content' : dict,

+      # optional: buffers is a list of binary data buffers for implementations
+      # that support binary extensions to the protocol.
+      'buffers': list,
     }

 .. versionchanged:: 5.0